ImagingInformatics/hackathon-docs/apis/other-apis-and-standards.md

 # Other noteworthy APIs, Standards and Utilities
-**Note** If you are participaing in the SIIM Hackathon, you could get bonus points if your project incorporates emerging standards such as there below!
+**Note** If you are participating in the SIIM Hackathon, you could get bonus points if your project incorporates emerging standards such as there below!

 * [IHE AI Results (AIR)](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_AIR_Rev1-0_PC_2020-03-10.pdf)